 The East coast of Peninsular Malaysia sees the rainy season from October to February.
 Rain can be very heavy and seas are rough.
 Some of the resorts on the Islands even close up shop from November, only to re-open in March.
 Travel to this area is best to be avoided during this period.

 Malaysia has an enormous amount of public holidays, but many of them are just regional.
 For instance, the birthday of the Sultan of Kelantan is only celebrated in the Kelantan region.
-Of all the national holidays Aidilfitri and Chinese New year are probably the most important.
+Of all the national holidays, Aidilfitri and Chinese New year are probably the most important.

 So, when to go?

-Except for rainy season on the peninsular East coast and Borneo West coast I would say any time is good to go.
+Except for rainy season on the peninsular East coast and the Borneo West coast I would say that any time is good to go.
 Malaysia receives a lot of rain so there’s no avoiding it, you will get wet at some point.
 Don’t let a bit of rain put you off though.
 You will be missing out on some wonderful experiences in this very special country.
 And again, apart from rainy season the precipitation usually comes in afternoon showers which actually bring a welcome relief from the heat.